hapax/hapax.github.io/assets/emcc.md

 So mass appears to be getting converted into kinetic energy.
 The maximum amount that can be converted into kinetic energy is
 $M_0c^2$, and indeed, the leftover energy is $m_0 c^2$.
-This suggests that the total energy of the body is given by the LHS of (\ref{energy}).
-To switch to the usual notation with relativistic mass
+This suggests that the total energy of the body is $M_0c^2$, or using
-$m$, we have finally arrived at the most famous equation of all time:
+$m$ instead of $M_0$:

 $$
 E = mc^2.
 $$

+Thus, we have finally arrived at the most famous equation of all time.
-But rest mass also has energy content, appearing on the RHS of (\ref{energy}):
+Rest mass also has energy content, appearing on the RHS of (\ref{energy}):

 $$
 E_0 = m_0 c^2.
 $$

+Both of these

 #### References